pdxparrot/ssjAug2018/Assets/Scripts/Core/README.md

   * Attach the non-looping source to the One Shot Audio Source
   * Attach the looping sources to the Music Audio Sources
 * CameraManager
-  * Create a new Viewer script that overrides Core Viewer
+  * Create a new Viewer script that overrides a Core Viewer
   * Create an empty Prefab and add the Viewer component to it
     * Add a camera under the prefab
       * Clear Mode: Sky